The 20 Best Branchiootorenal Syndrome Doctors in Japan

 Tokyo, JP

-Tatsuo Matsunaga practices in Tokyo, Japan.
+Tatsuo Matsunaga practices practicing medicine in Tokyo, Japan.
 Mr. Matsunaga is rated as an Advanced expert by MediFind in the treatment of Branchiootorenal Syndrome.
-His top areas of expertise are Pendred Syndrome, Hearing Loss, Infant Hearing Loss, and Waardenburg Syndrome Type 2.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Pendred Syndrome, Hearing Loss, Infant Hearing Loss, and Waardenburg Syndrome Type 2.

 Advanced in Branchiootorenal Syndrome